- Get link

 Tinapayan Festival: The House of Bread

 Caramel fudge and brownies are perhaps the bestsellers (for us) they've been there since the start unlike the other pastries.
 It's chewy, not too sweet and heavenly.
-Per piece of the caramel fudge bar is Php15.
+Per piece, caramel fudge bar is Php15.
 The large pack of brownies with nine chewy bars Php135.

 Finished in two days :) |